kulkeez/microservices-observability/README.md

 # Spring Boot 3 Observability with Grafana Stack

-This source code demontrates implementing Observability with the Grafana Stack
+This source code demonstrates implementing Observability with the Grafana Stack

 ## Running the project